BaraHashesh/Grad_Project_Version_3/src/client/models/models/README.md

 ## 2. ServerRowInfo

-This object is used to store data about a given server, so that data can be displayed to the user in table format.
+This object is used to store data about a given server, so that data can be displayed to the user in table format in the GUI.